 - Add 1 tablespoon of chia seeds, hemp seeds, or flax seeds or flax meal for an infusion of omega 3 fatty acids.

 - For a very creamy smoothie, add 1/2 cup of coconut cream in addition to your milk of choice.
 You can also add more almond butter.

 Does this apple pie almond butter smoothie taste like a slice of apple pie in a glass?
 No it does not.

-BUT, short of putting an actual piece of pie in a blender along with a scoop of ice cream, it comes close enough for comfort.
-Plus, your bodacious bod will thank you for filling it with healthful things, not pie-y things.
+But, short of putting an actual piece of pie in a blender along with a scoop of ice cream, it comes close enough for comfort.

 - 1 large granny smith apple, cored and chopped

-- 1 tablespoon pure maple syrup, or to taste
+- 1 Tbsp pure maple syrup, to taste

 - Pinch allspice

 - ¼ tsp pure vanilla extract, optional

 - Place all of the ingredients in a blender and blend until smooth.